-Like many organizations, you and your staff may now all be working from home.
-Many have already experienced remote working, but many have not, and that can be a challenge.
-Many worry that not being "in the office" can cause a disturbance in the workforce, but if you have the tools you need and competent co-workers, you will be just fine.
+Like many organizations, you and your staff may all be working from home.
+Many employees have already experienced remote working, but many have not, and that can be a challenge.
+Numerous workers worry that not being "in the office" can disturb the workforce, but if you have the tools you need and proficient co-workers, you will be fine.

-You may be working alone at your home, but most of us have other working family members, children, parents, or some or all the above.
-This somewhat awkward situation can create a difficult situation for not just you but others in your family.
+You may be working alone at your home, but many of us have other working family members, children, parents, etc. This somewhat awkward circumstance can create a difficult situation for not only you but others in your family.
 You should be able to create a personal workspace, even if you have to share a room.
-There may be times when you have to take a Zoom meeting and an urgent phone call, or you need quiet space.
+There may be times when you have to participate in a Zoom meeting, or take an urgent phone call and you just need your quiet space.
 Talk to others in your family about your schedule or share a family/group calendar, so you don't run into conflicts or last second swaps of rooms or space.
 Your space is also related to the above point about your health.
-Make sure your office space is somewhat ergonomic and comfortable, so you don't run into back, wrist, or vision issues.
+Ensure your office space is somewhat ergonomic and comfortable, so you don't run into back, wrist, or vision issues.

 Ensure you communicate when and how co-workers, managers, and others can reach you and by what communication method.
-With so many devices and platforms available now, it can sometimes be a mystery if someone will contact you via cell, home phone, Zoom, Teams, email, chat, or some other means.
-Communication can be especially important if you work with others in other countries or even different time zones, or you have employees that work odd hours.
-Boundaries are essential with at-home workers, as many of us all tend to "always be on" as your workspace is your home space – so you need to set those limits and communicate them to others as required.
+With so many devices and platforms available now, it can sometimes be a mystery how someone will contact you; cell, home phone, Zoom, Teams, email, chat, or other means.
+Communication can be especially important if you work with employees in other countries or even different time zones or have employees who work odd hours.
+Boundaries are essential with at-home workers, as many of us all tend to "always be on" as your workspace is your home space, so you need to set those limits and communicate them to others as required.
 Because we don't see other employees on a day-to-day basis, you may become "out-of-sight, out-of-mind."
-Never assume everyone knows what you're working on – you should be communicating to co-workers and managers what you've been working on, if you have any blocking issues and any accomplishments you want to share.
-For team project workers, ensure you have a shared workspace for your documents and communications so your work stays organized and on track.
-Microsoft Teams is one example of many project coordination tools you can use to assist with everyone's productivity.
-Teams enables you and your organization to call, chat, meet, collaborate and organize all your efforts in once place, and it also easily integrates with all your other Microsoft applications.
+Never assume everyone knows what you're working on – you should be communicating to co-workers and managers what you've been working on, what you plan to do if you have any blocking issues or any accomplishments you want to share.
+For team project workers, ensure you have a shared workspace for your documents and communications, so your work stays organized and on track.
+Microsoft Teams is one example of many project coordination tools you can use to help everyone's productivity.
+Teams enable you and your organization to call, chat, meet, collaborate, and organize all your efforts in once place, and it also easily integrates with all your other Microsoft applications.

 Get notified of all the new features in Smart Onboarding